Enterprise Partners

 Venture Round in 2007

-CALIENT Technologies, Inc. specializes in the design and manufacture of high-density 3D MEMS (Micro-Electro-Mechanical Systems) optical circuit switching systems.
-These systems facilitate optical layer optimization in data centers and software-defined networks, serving a variety of sectors including service providers, cloud computing, content delivery, and government applications.
-The company offers a range of products, such as S-series optical circuit switches and an OEM subsystem solution that operates as a white label optical switching system.
-Additionally, CALIENT provides the LightConnect fabric manager, which allows data center operators to manage various optical circuit switch nodes.
-Their technology enables dynamic optical-layer sharing, optimization, and automation, thus improving the operational efficiency of high-performance test and network resources.
-Founded in 1999 and based in Goleta, California, CALIENT Technologies also offers professional services that include network design, installation, and training.
+CALIENT Technologies, Inc. specializes in designing and manufacturing photonic optical circuit switching systems that enhance optical layer optimization in data centers and software-defined networks.
+The company offers a range of products, including the S-series optical circuit switches tailored for applications in data centers, cloud computing, and government sectors.
+Additionally, CALIENT provides an OEM subsystem solution functioning as a white-label optical switching system and the LightConnect fabric manager, which allows data center operators to manage various optical circuit switch nodes efficiently.
+Its advanced 3D MEMS (Micro-Electro-Mechanical Systems) technology enables dynamic optical-layer sharing and automation, improving resource utilization in high-performance environments.
+The company also delivers professional services encompassing network design, installation, and training.
+Founded in 1999, CALIENT Technologies is headquartered in Goleta, California.

 VMIX Media